tinganho/stylewithclass/README.md

 Miscellaneous
 =========================

-In addition, you can style your html tags with positions, float, clears & overflow-hidden.
+In addition, you can style your html tags with positions, displays, floats, clears & overflow-hidden.

     /* Positions */